Bargaining Unit: At Will

 - Planning, organizing, supervising, and coordinating maintenance and repair activities.

-- The use of precision measuring tools.
+- Using precision measuring tools.

-- Estimates of labor and materials.
+- Estimating labor and materials.

 - Shop mathematics.